odileandres/Adata_scientists_project2/index.md

 ---
 layout: page
+title: Society Vs media
-title: Men and women, equals in the eyes of the media?
+subtitle: Men and women, equals in the eyes of the media?
 cover-img: /images/Odile2.png
 ---